 II.B.4.a) Faculty members must complete the annual ACGME Faculty Survey.
 (Core)

-II.B.4.b) There must be at least three core program faculty members, including the program director.
+II.B.4.b) In addition to the program director, there must be two core faculty members with current ABPN certification in child and adolescent psychiatry.
 (Core)